bluebrown/go-template-cli/README.md

   -g, --glob stringArray     template file glob.
 Can be specified multiple times -n, --name string          if specified, execute the template with the given name -d, --decoder string       decoder to use for input data.
 Supported values: json, yaml, toml (default "json")
-      --option stringArray   option to pass to the template engine.
-Can be specified multiple times --no-newline           do not print newline at the end of the output -h, --help                 show the help text
+      --no-newline           do not print newline at the end of the output -h, --help                 show the help text
       --usage                show the short usage text